project-illium/illium-documentation/docs/overview/output-commitments.md

 ## Illium

-In Illium transactions also have outputs but we hash the output data to prevent it from being publicly visible to anyone.
+In Illium transactions also have outputs, but we hash the output data to prevent it from being publicly visible to anyone.

 For example, Illium transactions look like: